Amana-Ammi/Amana-Ammi/README.md

 <!-- How can I place an image or banner here?  -->

 A Little Bit About Me:
-I am still fresh in the Software Engineering World but I believe that all of my life choices led me here for a reason. //corny.. probably remove
+I am still fresh in the Software Engineering World but since I started my learning journey in the midst of a pandemic, I know there is no turning back for me.
 My love for music is otherworldly and I enjoy all work that involves a connection to it.

 I'm currently working an Internship that allows me to help those in disadvantaged communities break into tech and I would love to continue aiding those in need with my career.
 That includes the Black, Indigneous, people of color and LGBTQ+ communities.